 P-finite series

 We present two, equivalent, definitions for P-finite series.
-One is more intuitive, while the other is more convenient to work with.
+The first is more intuitive, while the second is more convenient to work with.
+In particular, the second definition will yield simpler proofs for the closure properties of P-finite series.

 We start with the intuitive definition.
 We say that a series is P-finite if it belongs to a finitely generated algebra of series that is closed under left derivatives.
 This is formalised as follows.